JasonLaux/DC-Boxjelly/README.md

 ## UI development
 - First of all, please ensure that all dependency are install by `pipenv sync`
 - Run `qt5-tools designer` in pipenv shell or directly use `pipenv run designer` to start a qt designer.
+- After modifying `.ui` files in `app/gui/resources`, please run `pipenv run gen-resource` to generate `resources.py` file.

+## Package
+- Please ensure that pipenv is installed.
+- Run `package.bat` to package the project.
+- The packaged files are located at `dist` folder.